-9 Spooky Ways to Celebrate Halloween in Boston This Year
+The Spookiest Halloween Parties and Events in Boston This Year

-Maybe you haven’t witnessed as often as the infamous duck boats, but you’ve definitely had this trolley tour pass you in the streets.
-Boston Ghost Tours is back to bringing guests to the city’s most historic and haunted spots, taking you “from Beantown to Screamtown.”
+Maybe you haven’t witnessed them as often as the infamous duck boats, but you’ve definitely had this trolley tour pass you in the streets.
+Boston Ghost Tours chauffeurs guests around the city’s most historic and haunted spots, taking you “from Beantown to Screamtown.”
 Guided by ghoulish characters, you’ll learn about the paranormal side of Omni Parker House, visit King's Chapel Cemetery, and more.
 Tickets can be purchased online at $42 per adult.